Parenting, Donor eggs

 Interestingly, studies have found that anonymity did not make a difference in how a mother felt about her identity or role as mother after the baby was born, even if she expressed both ambivalence and uncertainties about the non-genetic relationship with their child.
 In the end she still felt confident and secure in her identity as the child’s mother.

-How will choosing an anonymous egg donor impact my future child?
+How does anonymous egg donation impact a donor-conceived child?

 Studies show that being open with the child born via donor about his or her conception is important for their identity formation.
 Donor conceived children are curious about their origins so matching with a known donor means that your child can have the knowledge they are seeking about their origins.